bcgov/ExchangeLabOps/phases/apply.md

 - text: LabOps Resources
   href: '#labops-resources'
 ---
-During this phase, a program area becomes more clear on what they need to solve for and how they will shift their approach in partnering with the Exchange.
+During this phase, a program area becomes more clear on the type of problem to solve for and if it makes sense to partner with the Exchange Lab and adopt new ways of working.

 #### Pre-conditions:
 - You've spent some time getting familiar with the Service Design and Delivery standard, and service innovation methods, including Agile Delivery.